 Tools you need replace a MacPherson strut

 If you do need to take the strut, spring, and top mount apart, then you will need a spring compressor.
-These come in the hand-held variety, which you hook over the spring and 'wind in' to compress the spring, or as a stand alone unit which the whole strut fits into.
-Whichever you opt for take care, as there is a LOT of potential energy stored in a compressed coil!
+These come in the hand-held variety, which you hook over the spring and 'wind in' to compress the spring, or as a stand-alone unit which the whole strut fits into.
+Whichever you opt for taking care of, as there is a LOT of potential energy stored in a compressed coil!

 How to extend the life of suspension struts